rtruxal/pycogserv/README.md

 VERSION=0.0.2 | supports Python 2.7

-####Welcome to the Idiot's guide to the new Bing Web Search API!
+####An Overly Explanatory Intro to Cognitive Services aka Bing Search API v5

- aka v5 aka "Azure Cognititve Services APIs: Bing Search APIs."
-What a mouthful!
-Anyhow, the first file you should check out is `py-cog-serv.source.constants`.
+ This code has been designed as a teaching tool.
+Where applicable, efficiency has been sacrificed to make functionality clear.
+The first file you should check out is `py-cog-serv.source.constants`.
 Snippits of it are shown in the "Usage" section below.

- You'll notice that `constants.py` has two classes included in it: `user_constants` and `static_constants`.
- * `user_constants` gives access to the default headers and query-modifiers used when a `BingWebSearch` object is instantiated.
- * `static_constants` can be used as reference.
-Check out:
-    * `static_constants.COUNTRY_CODES`
-    * `static_constants.MARKET_CODES`
-    * `static_constants.SPECIALTY_APIS`
-    * `static_constants.BASE_ENDPOINT` as well as the alternative formats of the other `static_constant.XXX_ENDPOINT`s listed.

- Study the constants page, it will guide you through the decisions you're in charge of making.
-The tool will take care of their implementation.

 As of now, this tool supports only basic web-search.
 Contributions are welcome and needed!

 Installation